-Establishing and maintaining a comprehensive records retention schedule requires a commitment from upper management and the perseverance of a few dedicated employees.
-Establishing a retention schedule can deliver a significant return on investment.
-Once established and implemented, the retention schedule can help reduce costs, limit liability, and make the overall records management program more efficient.
-Some of the major advantages of establishing a record retention schedule are outlined below:
+Implementing and maintaining a comprehensive records retention schedule requires a commitment from upper management and dedicated employees.
+Establishing a retention schedule can deliver a significant return on investment, including reducing costs, limiting liability, and making your overall records management program more efficient.
+Here are four major advantages:

-If your records become the subject of litigation, an established retention schedule can protect your company.
-Records that are disposed of following the published retention guidelines would rarely if ever, be questioned in legal proceedings or third-party review.
+In the unfortunate event your records become the subject of litigation, a retention schedule can protect your company.
+Disposing of records following published retention guidelines would rarely, if ever, be questioned in legal proceedings or third-party review.

-Implementing a corporate-wide retention schedule will require the records manager to identify all of the organization’s record series.
-This process will provide the opportunity to identify and eliminate duplicated documentation and redundant records.
-This process will make the records management program more efficient and less costly.
+Instituting a corporate-wide retention schedule requires the records manager to identify all the organization’s record series.
+This process will help identify and eliminate duplicated documentation and redundant records.
+It also will make the records management program more efficient and less costly.

-Implementation of a comprehensive record retention schedule will reduce costs, improve efficiency, and may assist in avoiding legal liability.
-With a reduced volume of records, identifying and retrieving important documents will be easier when they are needed.
+A comprehensive record retention schedule will reduce costs and improve efficiency and may assist in avoiding legal liability.
+The reduced volume of records make identifying and retrieving important documents when they are needed easier.
 Be sure to have your legal counsel or corporate attorney review the schedule before it becomes official policy within your organization.